Damien Harris Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- The Jaguars give up 123.5 yards per game on the ground, the NFL's 24th-ranked rush defense.
+- Harris will go up against a Jaguars squad that allows 123.5 rushing yards per game and is the NFL's 24th-ranked rush defense.

-- The Jaguars have allowed 18 rushing touchdowns, 28th in the league.
+- This year the Jaguars are ranked 28th in the league in rushing touchdowns allowed (18).

 Recent Performances

-- In last week's contest against the Bills, Harris ran the ball 18 times for 103 yards (5.7 yards per carry) and scored three touchdowns.
+- Last week against the Bills, Harris rushed for 103 yards on 18 carries (averaging 5.7 yards per carry) while scoring three touchdowns.

-- Harris has 214 yards on 28 carries (71.3 ypg) with four rushing touchdowns over his last three games.
+- In his last three games, Harris has piled up 28 carries for 214 yards (71.3 per game) and four touchdowns.

 Harris' New England Teammates